jagotu/BACIL/thesis_text/thesis_text.md

 | UDivConst | Missing exception support |
 | UModConst | Missing exception support |

+It would be good to include the tests and some script to run them in the thesis artifact too.
+In general there are only few unit tests in BACIL, that's not going to look very good.
+You could also add some unit tests that use the Graal SDK to create the Context and pass various options including malformed and to execute few snippets.

 ### Library methods

+Maybe explain how this relates to BACILHelpers, why you use BACILHelpers for some things, while these library methods are intrinsified?, overridden?, what is the actual mechanism?
+The same question arises with the Stopwatch class below.

 While we pass library calls to the .NET runtime implementations, most of them either require generics or use native methods.
 We only implemented the following native methods: